hetalang/heta-specifications/syntax.md

 ## Include statement

-1. `include` statement describes which files should be included to the current one.
+1. `include` statement describes modules.
+The simplest explanation how this works is that the file content should be included to the current one.
+It consist of reserved word `include` followed by relative or absolute filepath.
+After that reserved word `type` and one of possible types afterthat.
+See [include](include) description.

     ```heta
     include ./addon.heta type heta